-Evaluating Research: Author
+Evaluating Research:

 The author of the publication is the first thing to consider when evaluating the credibility of your source.
 There are three items you need to consider:

-Special Notes on Web Pages
+Special Notes Concerning Web Pages

 Example 1: Author's Name is Found on Different Page